NC State Wolfpack baseball

 The NC State Wolfpack baseball team is the varsity intercollegiate baseball program of North Carolina State University, based in Raleigh, North Carolina, United States.
 The team has been a member of the Atlantic Coast Conference since the conference's founding in the 1954 season.
 The program's home venue is Doak Field, which opened in 1966.
-Elliott Avent has been the head coach of the team since prior to the 1997 season.
-As of the end of 2024 world series the Wolfpack have appeared in four College World Series and 34 NCAA tournaments.
+Longtime assistant coach Chris Hart will take over as head coach in 2027 following the retirment of Elliott Avent, who has been the head coach of the team since prior to the 1997 season.
+As of the end of 2025 world series, the Wolfpack have appeared in four College World Series and 35 NCAA tournaments.
 They have won four ACC tournament Championships and four ACC Regular season Championships.
 As of the 2021 Major League Baseball season, 47 former Wolfpack players have played in Major League Baseball.

 History

 The baseball program played its first official game against Guilford College in 1894.
 The program began varsity play in 1903, playing at Riddick Stadium, and in 1907 won its first State Championship.
 The program competed in each season until 1914, when the program was discontinued for three seasons (1914–1916) before being revived prior to the 1917 season.

 The team's nickname was the "Farmers" until autumn 1921, when an alumnus complained that the behavior of some of the school's football players was "as unruly as a pack of wolves."
 Subsequently, newspapers began referring to the school's athletic teams as the "Wolfpack."

 The program's current venue, Doak Field, opened in 1966.

 NC State made its first College World Series appearance in 1968, in the second season of head coach Sammy Esposito's tenure.
 In the World Series, the team lost in the semifinals to eventual champion USC.
 Since the NCAA tournament's format was changed in 1999 to include the Super Regional round, NC State has appeared in five Super Regionals, losing to Miami in 2003, Georgia in 2008, and Florida in 2012, beating Rice in 2013, and Arkansas in 2021.

 The Wolfpack have hosted five NCAA Regionals, one at Wilson, North Carolina's Fleming Stadium (in 2003) and four at Doak Field (in 2008, 2012, 2013, 2016).